United States abortion-rights movement

 The United States abortion-rights movement (also known as the pro-choice movement) is a sociopolitical movement in the United States supporting the view that a woman should have the legal right to an elective abortion, meaning the right to terminate her pregnancy, and is part of a broader global abortion-rights movement.
 The movement consists of a variety of organizations, with no single centralized decision-making body.

 A key point in abortion rights in the United States was the U.S. Supreme Court's 1973 decision in Roe v.
 Wade, which struck down most state laws restricting abortion, thereby decriminalizing and legalizing elective abortion in a number of states.
-On June 24th, 2022, Roe v.
+On June 24, 2022, Roe v.
 Wade was overruled in Dobbs v.
 Jackson Women's Health Organization.

-On the other side of the abortion debate in the United States is the anti-abortion movement (self-described as a “pro-life” movement), which believes that human embryos and fetuses have a right to life, and abortion violates this right and should be outlawed or otherwise restricted.
+On the other side of the abortion debate in the United States is the anti-abortion movement (self-described as the "pro-life movement"), which holds the belief that human embryos and fetuses have a right to life, and abortion violates this right and should be outlawed or otherwise restricted.
 Within this group, many argue that human personhood begins at conception, a position rejected by many abortion rights groups.

 Overview

 Abortion-rights advocates argue that whether or not a pregnant woman continues with a pregnancy should be her personal choice, as it involves her body, personal health, and future.
-They also argue that the availability of legal abortions reduces the exposure of women to the risks associated with illegal abortions.
+They also argue that more availability of legal abortions reduces the exposure of women to the risks associated with illegal abortions.
 More broadly, abortion-rights advocates frame their arguments in terms of individual liberty, reproductive freedom, and reproductive rights.
 The first of these terms was widely used to describe many of the political movements of the 19th and 20th centuries (such as in the abolition of slavery in Europe and the United States, and in the spread of popular democracy) whereas the latter terms derive from changing perspectives on sexual freedoms and bodily integrity.

-Abortion-rights supporters rarely consider themselves "pro-abortion", because they consider termination of a pregnancy as a bodily autonomy issue, and find forced abortion to be as legally and morally indefensible as the outlawing of abortion.
-Indeed, some who support abortion rights consider themselves opposed to some or all abortions on a moral basis, but believe that abortions would happen in any case and that legal abortion under medically controlled conditions is preferable to illegal back-alley abortion without proper medical supervision.
+Abortion-rights supporters rarely consider themselves "pro-abortion" because they consider termination of a pregnancy as a bodily autonomy issue, and find forced abortion to be as legally and morally indefensible as the outlawing of abortion.
+Indeed, some who support abortion rights consider themselves opposed to some or all abortions on a moral basis, but believe that abortions would happen in any case such that legal abortion under medically controlled conditions is preferable to illegal back-alley abortion without proper medical supervision.
 Such people believe the death rate of women due to such procedures in areas where abortions are only available outside of the medical establishment is unacceptable.

-Some who argue from a philosophical viewpoint believe that an embryo has no rights as it is only a potential and not an actual person and that it should not have rights that override those of the pregnant woman at least until it is viable.
+Some who argue from a philosophical viewpoint believe that an embryo has no rights as it is only a potential, not actual, person and that it should not have rights that override those of the pregnant woman at least until it is viable.